pgphi/Sentiment-Analysis/README.md

 For For the model, we used the binary cross-entropy and Adam optimizer, as well as the sigmoid activation function, hence the binary classification problem type.
 The batch size was set to 32.
 Across a wide range of experiments the best results have been obtained with this batch size (Revisiting Small Batch Training for Deep Neural Networks, 2018).

+**Limitations and further to-dos:**
+- Run analyzises with k-fold cross validation
+- Run analyzises with gridsearch for all classifiers
+- use more hyperparameter variations in RNN (especially on the input_dim regarding the embedding layer [most common words])
+- For deployment implement pipelines